The Dutch Embrace Innovative Opportunities

 The government stimulates cooperation between the private and the research sectors, providing fertile ground for innovation to sprout and grow.
 More than just solid policies, forming partnerships and fostering an innovation-friendly business environment is one of the top priorities of the Dutch government.
-To ensure companies are enabled to reach innovative ambutions, the Dutch goverment provides companies with in incentives to finance for new ideas and businesses.
+To ensure companies are enabled to reach innovative ambitions, the Dutch government provides companies with incentives to finance new ideas and businesses.

 Research and education